Organic infant formula & feeding support

 Often by 18 months old, most (but not all) children have switched from two naps to one.10,12 You may find that your toddler’s first nap is getting longer while their second one may slowly fade away.

 Wondering if your toddler is getting enough sleep?
-Reach out to our team of registered dietitians and lactation consultants for free!
-They’re here to help on our free to live chat from Monday – Friday 8am - 6pm (ET), and Saturday – Sunday 8am - 2pm (ET).
+Reach out to our team of registered dietitian nutritionists and lactation consultants for free!
+They’re here to help on our free to live chat from Monday – Friday 8am - 6pm (ET).
 Chat Now!

 Here is an example of a typical 18-month-old toddler sleep schedule: